meta-llama/llama-stack/docs/getting_started.md

 # Getting Started with Llama Stack

 This guide will walk you though the steps to get started on end-to-end flow for LlamaStack.
 This guide mainly focuses on getting started with building a LlamaStack distribution, and starting up a LlamaStack server.
+Please see our [documentations](../README.md) on what you can do with Llama Stack, and [llama-stack-apps](https://github.com/meta-llama/llama-stack-apps/tree/main) on examples apps built with Llama Stack.

 ## Installation
 The `llama` CLI tool helps you setup and use the Llama toolchain & agentic systems.
 It should be available on your path after installing the `llama-stack` package.